vertica/vertica-python/README.md

     https://github.com/vertica/vertica-python

-### Using Kerberos authentication
+#### Using Kerberos authentication
-vertica-python has optional Kerberos authentication support for Unix-like systems, which requires you to install [kerberos](https://pypi.org/project/kerberos/) package:
+vertica-python has optional Kerberos authentication support for Unix-like systems, which requires you to install the [kerberos](https://pypi.org/project/kerberos/) package:

     pip install kerberos

-Note that `kerberos` is a python extension module, which means you need to install `python-dev` at first.
+Note that `kerberos` is a python extension module, which means you need to install `python-dev`.
 The command depends on the package manager and will look like

     sudo [yum|apt-get|etc] install python-dev